FelixSchladt/OxideWM/concepts/ipc.md

 * Based on unix sockets
 * Widely used in projects such as Gnome and KDE
 * Offers message queing, tow way communication and is supposed to offer a easy to use interface
+* Comparetively slow compared to FIFO or UNIX sockets

 ### Key Takeaways